 🧑🏫Continuous professional development

 As we all know and understand, teacher training is an ongoing process.
 These professional development opportunities take credit for enabling teachers to stay updated on the latest research, and policies.
 After all, it further helps teachers take an inclusive pedagogical approach.
-These trainings are designed to support growth and professional development among teachers.
+All in all, teacher trainings are designed to support growth and professional development among educators.
 It is imperative for teachers to have reflective practices, and ensure the ability to adapt to evolving needs of learners.

 Comprehensive teacher training is curated to empower educators to create inclusive classrooms that support the diverse needs of all learners.
 The training also impart a positive attitude and an unbiased behavior that results in creating a positive classroom culture that celebrates diversity.